 The need to find homes for horses retiring off the race track is great.
 After The Homestretch-Arizona was formed to fill this niche.
 From the idea to the reality happened in a very short time span.
 We applied to the State of Arizona to become a non-profit corporation and received approval July 25, 2011.

 Our first Board meeting was held on August 25, 2011, and we immediately applied to the IRS for our 501(c)(3) status.
 Within three weeks we received our IRS Determination Letter (September 15, 2011).
 In October we began rescuing horses who had retired from the track.

 Our primary goal is always the health and well-being of the horses in our care.

-2. To find good, suitable adoptive homes for the horses.
+To find good, suitable adoptive homes for our horses.

-4. To build a strong network of professionals for the aftercare and training of ex-racers.
+To build a strong network of professionals for the aftercare and training of our horses.